metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `max_unavailable` (String) The number of pods for the Integration that can be unavailable after an eviction.It can be either an absolute number or a percentage (default '1' if 'min-available' is also not set).Only one of 'max-unavailable' and 'min-available' can be specified.
+- `max_unavailable` (String) The number of pods for the Integration that can be unavailable after an eviction.
+It can be either an absolute number or a percentage (default '1' if 'min-available' is also not set).
+Only one of 'max-unavailable' and 'min-available' can be specified.
-- `min_available` (String) The number of pods for the Integration that must still be available after an eviction.It can be either an absolute number or a percentage.Only one of 'min-available' and 'max-unavailable' can be specified.
+- `min_available` (String) The number of pods for the Integration that must still be available after an eviction.
+It can be either an absolute number or a percentage.
+Only one of 'min-available' and 'max-unavailable' can be specified.

 <a id="nestedatt--spec--traits--platform"></a>